 In accordance with Utah State Code 53G-11-304 and Board Rule R277-325, the Utah State Board of Education distributes an educator engagement survey to all active educators in the spring of even number years.
 Further, an educator exit survey is distributed to all educators who leave their current employment in a charter school or school district.
 The key takeaways from each survey are provided below.
-The Engagement Survey Summary represents data collected during the 2021-2022 school year and the Exit Survey Summary includes data collected during the 2022-2023 school year.
+The Engagement and Exit Survey Summaries represent data collected during the 2023-2024 school year.
 A complete analysis of these data are provided online under the Quality Instruction heading.